 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

-Advice as to next steps to follow if you wish to progress your lace making.
+Advice as to next steps to follow if you wish to progress your lace making and equipment you may wish to purchase.

-Refreshments (Tea/Coffee) are normally offered, but when covid restrictions are in place please bring your own drinks and in either event do remember your packed lunches.
+Refreshments (Tea/Coffee) are normally offered, but when Covid restrictions are in place please bring your own drinks.

 2 days (10:00am to 3:00pm)